gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Import-AipServiceTpd.md

 ```

 ### -KeyVaultKeyUrl
 Specifies the URL of the key in Azure Key Vault that you want to use for your tenant key.
-This key will be used by the Azure Information Protection service as the root key for all cryptographic operations for your tenant.
+This key will be used by Azure Information Protection as the root key for all cryptographic operations for your tenant.

 ```yaml
 Type: String